BrunoMesquitaa/forecast_salary/README.md

 ## Response Format

-The response from the Forecast Salary API is returned in JSON format and contains the predicted salary information.
+The response from the Brazilian Forecast Salary API is returned in JSON format and contains the predicted salary information.
 The response will include the following fields:

 - `valor`: The predicted salary for the specified parameters.
 - `valor_min` and `valor_max`: The confidence interval of the predicted salary.